I’m Barbara Dempsey, a former professional Polynesian dancer for over 16 years.

 During my younger years (age 19-35) I performed regularly at such venues as Don the Beachcombers, Tropicana Hotel-Las Vegas & The Harrah’s Marina Hotel-Atlantic City, with the Okalani Polynesian Revue, eventually branching off, along with my sister Kathy and friend Lyn-Del Pederson forming “Mainland Paradise” and later, Kon Tiki Productions.
 During this same time (1979-1984) I also taught hula-fitness classes at Los Angeles City College during the summer sessions.

-My Polynesian dance study's were with Karoun Tootikian - former foundation leader for the Ruth St Denis Dance Company, Jane Oka, Tevahini Blake, June Kehaulani Rust, Jack Kinneer & Ken K. Sakata.
-Current on-going studies with Kumu Mahealani Harder.
+My Polynesian dance study's were with Karoun Tootikian - former foundation leader for the Ruth St Denis Dance Company, Jane Tani Okalani, Tevahini Blake, Kumu June Kehaulani Rust, Jack Kinneer, Kumu Mahealani Harder Linder, Kumu

 I retired from dance to pursue other passions - film, music, and my family.

 In my mid-50’s, I had knee surgery for a torn medial meniscus and I suffered extreme lower back pain due to arthritis / degenerated discs.
 Foregoing physical therapy, I decided to get back to what I loved most, returning to Polynesian dance to rehabilitate my back and knee.